clartaq/cwiki/resources/private/md/About_Import-Export.md

 #### Title

 If the metadata does not include a title, CWiki will attempt to create a title from the file name.
 If a suitable file name cannot be created, a random title will be generated.
 It will be hideous, so it should be easy to see on the [[All Pages]] page.
 All such pages have a title starting with "Title - " followed by some random characters.

+#### Overwriting Existing Pages

+If a page already exists in the database with the same title as a page being imported, the version in the database will be overwritten by the imported version with no warning.

+This may change in the future.

 #### Timestamps